 - One set of stairs in the house doubles as a piano, where each step plays a note.
 You can’t help but try it out

-- Conduct the Vienna Philharmonic Orchestra virtually to one of six well-known pieces
+- Conduct the Vienna Philharmonic Orchestra as they play six well-known pieces

-For reasons I can’t explain, I absolutely loved this.
-Waving the baton furiously as one of the world’s greatest orchestras played The Radetzky March.
+For reasons I can’t explain, I absolutely loved conducting the Philharmonic: waving the baton furiously as one of the world’s greatest orchestras played The Radetzky March.

 Too furiously it seems.
 The orchestra stopped after a few moments, and one disappointed musician stood up to admonish me for conducting like I was wielding a light sabre.

-(Trace the development of Beethoven’s hearing loss; press photo © Hanna Pribitzer)
+(Trace the development of Beethoven’s hearing loss; press photo courtesy of the HdM © Hanna Pribitzer)

 - A VR experience where you create your own CLONG (sound creature) and then relax beneath a CLONG-filled soundscape